Group Captain Sir Douglas Robert Steuart Bader

 — Douglas Bader

-After multiple failed attempts for the Air Ministry to accept him back into the RAF, Bader was finally invited to a selection board meeting, and finally, on November 27th 1939, a full eight years after the loss of both of his legs, Bader flew solo again in an Avro Tutor; however shortly after becoming airborne, Bader succumbed to temptation, and rolled his aircraft inverted at 600 feet over while well inside the circuit area.
+After multiple failed attempts for the Air Ministry to accept him back into the RAF, Bader was finally invited to a selection board meeting and finally, on November 27th, 1939, a full eight years after the loss of both of his legs, Bader flew solo again in an Avro Tutor.
+Shortly after becoming airborne, Bader succumbed to temptation and rolled his aircraft inverted at 600 feet over the airfield while well inside the circuit area.

-Group Captain Sir Douglas Bader went on to score his first aerial victories over Dunkirk during the Battle of France in 1940, then defending his homeland in the Battle of Britain.
+Thankfully, Group Captain Sir Douglas Bader was not grounded and went on to score his first aerial victories over Dunkirk during the Battle of France in 1940, then defended his homeland in the Battle of Britain.

 .